-2 Years Later, Trump Tax Cuts Have Failed To Deliver On GOP's Promises
+After 2 Years, Trump Tax Cuts Have Failed To Deliver On GOP's Promises

 The tax cut also failed to produce a permanent boost in economic growth, despite promises from Republican supporters.

-"After eight straight years of slow growth and under-performance, America is ready to take off," Senate Majority Leader Mitch McConnell said when the tax cut passed two years ago.
+"After eight straight years of slow growth and underperformance, America is ready to take off," Senate Majority Leader Mitch McConnell said when the tax cut passed two years ago.

 In fact, the economy grew 2.9% last year — exactly the same as in 2015.